bcritt1/H-S-Documentation/scripts/farmshare/readme.md

     json.dump(str(entities), f, ensure_ascii=False, indent=4)
 ```

-Now that we know what they do, these are all set up to run.
+Now that we know what they do, the scripts are ready to run.
+We submit the .sbatch file to Slurm with the sbatch command.
+The sbatch, in turn, give Slurm directions and tells it to run our .py file.
 ```bash
 sbatch huggingface.sbatch
 ```